Larned, Kansas

 Larned is a city in and the county seat of Pawnee County, Kansas, United States.
 As of the 2020 census, the population of the city was 3,769.

 History

 Larned was laid out in 1873.
 The first post office was established at Larned in 1872.

-The city drew its name from nearby Fort Larned, which operated from 1859 to 1878 and was named for Colonel Benjamin F. Larned, U.S. Army Paymaster from July 1854 to his death September 6, 1862.
+The city drew its name from nearby Fort Larned, which operated from 1859 to 1878 and was named for Colonel Benjamin F. Larned, U.S. Army Paymaster from July 1854 to his death on September 6, 1862.

 Geography

-Larned is located at coordinates 38.1805693, -99.0987130.
 According to the United States Census Bureau, the city has a total area of 2.39 sqmi, all land.

 Climate

 The climate in this area is characterized by hot, humid summers and generally mild to cool winters.
 According to the Köppen Climate Classification system, Larned has a humid subtropical climate, abbreviated "Cfa" on climate maps.